 8. Presentation and approval of report of Rules and Order Committee

 9. Election of Permanent Chairperson, who calls meeting to order

 10. Presentation and approval of Reports of Platform and Resolutions Committees.

 11. Election of Delegates and Alternates to State Convention.

-Election shall be by commissioner district first.
-If sufficient Delegates and Alternates cannot be selected from a particular Commissioner district, the positions may be chosen by an at large vote.
+Elections shall be by Commissioner District first.
+If a sufficient number of Delegates and Alternates cannot be selected from a particular Commissioner District, then the positions may be chosen by an 'At-large' vote.

 E. RULES OF TEMPORARY ORDER

-On all questions before the convention, the vote shall be by "yeas" and "nays", standing vote or, if voted by the Delegates, a roll call vote.
+4. On all questions before the convention, the vote shall be by "yeas" and "nays", standing vote, or if voted by the Delegates, a roll call vote.

-No action shall be taken at the County Convention, which shall be employed in such a way as to jeopardize the right of Skagit, county to participate in the Republican State Convention.
+10. No action shall be taken at the County Convention, which shall be employed in such a way as to jeopardize the right of the SCRP to participate in the Republican State Convention.